History of Bathing: The Romans

 With the expansion of the Roman Empire, the idea of the public bath spread to all parts of the Mediterranean and into regions of Europe and North Africa.
 (No points for guessing where the city of Bath gets its name).

-We're sure that after a long campaign in Gaul and Britain, Julius Caesar would love nothing more than to unwind with our Recover Set.
+We're sure that after a long campaign in Gaul and Britain, Julius Caesar would love nothing more than to unwind with our Benefit Bath Bundle.